newatoms/guides/be-a-managing-director/readme.md

 1. Managing: Having executive control.
 Meaning you are the person that needs to deal with shit.
 2. Director: This means the person who is in charge.
 Meaning you are the person responsible for everything going well.

 Okay, that is quite something to deal with.
-Perhaps you don’t necessarily want to be in charge, but we need someone to, at least legally.
+Perhaps being in charge is uncomfortable, but you will find a way in which it doesn’t need to be.

 ## Responsibilities